kalush89/single-price-grid-component/README.md

 - Mobile-first workflow
 ### What I learned

-Learnt how to create a layout and centralise flex items in Flexbox
+Learnt how to create a layout in Flexbox
 ```css
 .container {
     display: flex;